-Dialectical behavioral therapy (DBT) is a type of cognitive-behavioral therapy (CBT) used to treat self-destructive behaviors.
 While CBT focuses on identifying and changing negative thinking patterns into positive behavior, DBT focuses on acceptance and change, finding a balance between two opposing viewpoints.
-Our DBT Therapy in Virginia concentrates on teaching clients the skills necessary to cope with and change unhealthy behaviors that can lead to substance abuse and addiction.
+Our DBT program in Virginia concentrates on teaching clients the skills necessary to cope with and change unhealthy behaviors that can lead to substance abuse and an addictive personality.

 Oftentimes addiction is fueled by self-destructive thought patterns and irregular emotions.
-The physical and mental toll that this takes on a person increases these patterns and makes them even more difficult to change..
-This causes suffering, affecting relationships, health, home life, and work life.
-With DBT therapy implemented in their addiction treatment program, individuals will learn mindfulness, distress tolerance, emotion regulation, and interpersonal relationship skills which will guide them to live a life free from dependence on drugs or alcohol..
+The physical and mental toll that this takes on a person increases these patterns and makes them even more difficult to change.
+This causes suffering which affects relationships, health, home life, and work life.